 “The United States is going through a little bit more isolationist nationalist rise that we’re seeing across Europe as well and led to the Trump presidency,” she said.

 Herrera said he considers himself a “neo-conservative” when it comes to foreign policy in that he thought the response was at the right level and that the U.S ought to become more involved with Syria.

 He also added there may be an element of “political expediency” or that public opinion has shifted on how aggressive U.S foreign policy should be.

 From Sunday, April 9 to Thursday, April 13, The Dartmouth fielded an online survey of Dartmouth students on community-related topics.
 The survey was sent out to 4,200 students through their school email addresses.
 432 responses were recorded, making for a 10.3 percent response rate.
-An opt-in survey such as this one does not produce a random or entirely representative sample.
 Using administrative data from the College’s Office of Institutional Research, responses were first weighted by Greek affiliation for all non-freshmen, and then weighted by class year, gender, race/ethnicity and international student status for all students.
 Iterative post-stratification (raking) was the method used for weighting.
-Survey results for all respondents have a credibility interval of +/- 4.8.
+Survey results for all respondents have a margin of error of +/- 4.8.